-Hey everyone, I’m 24 years old and I’ve got a serious travel bug.
+Hey everyone, I’m 26 years old and I’ve got a serious travel bug.
 A lot of people ask me what I’m running from.
-Well, the truth is: everything.
+Well, the truth is… Everything!
 I grew up in a typical American broken family, raised by a single PuertoRican mother along with one older sister.
-We didn’t have much money growing up, and no one ever expected us to achieve very much in our lives, but I was determined to change that.
+We didn’t have much money growing up and no one ever expected us to achieve very much in our lives, but I was determined to change that.

-Having now been to 32 countries, people always tell me that I’m lucky to have so much money, or that my family must be well-off.
+I’ve now been to over 40 countries and people always tell me that I’m lucky to have so much money, or that my family must be well-off.
 But that couldn’t be anything farther than the truth.
-You need to make sacrifices and be flexible to make your dreams!
-Happiness is just around the corner.
-It’s up to you to get up and grab it!
+You need to make sacrifices and be flexible to make your dreams come true!
+Happiness is just around the corner, it’s up to you to get up and grab it!
 Anyone can do it!
 I think people make too many excuses by thinking they could never travel abroad because it’s too expensive.

 Well I’m here to tell you, where there’s a will there’s a way.

-Now I’m currently living back in the USA to spend the summer with my family after having lived in South Korea for 2 years.
+I have just graduated from the Universidad de Alcala with a master’s in International Education and am now enjoying my summer before heading back to South Korea for another year.
 I still backpack every chance I get and can’t wait to see what the future holds!
-While living in Korea I’ve learned French, Italian, and a little Korean (enough to survive) and I’m hoping to transition my life into the world of travel and translation.
-I also hope my blog inspires other people to get out of their comfort zones and do something they’ve never done before.
+I hope my blog inspires other people to get out of their comfort zones and do something they’ve never done before.